Fibroadenoma During Pregnancy and Other Breast Health Questions Answered

 Breast abnormalities are certainly serious, but discovering a mass or lump in the breast during or immediately after pregnancy can be doubly frightening.
+Below, our Beverly Hills breast specialists answer common questions about managing breast health before, during, and after pregnancy.

 Should I have fibroadenomas removed during pregnancy?

-Fibroadenomas – noncancerous masses – are not uncommon in pregnant patients since fibroadenomas are associated with fluctuating hormones.
+Fibroadenomas – noncancerous masses – are not uncommon in pregnant patients since fibroadenomas are typically associated with fluctuating hormones.
 Most surgeons don’t recommend surgical intervention for the removal of a fibroadenoma until after the pregnancy.
-However, unless the mass is atypically large, surgical removal may not be necessary at all.
-Many women find that fibroadenoma tumors dissolve on their own post-pregnancy.
-Your doctor may want to monitor the fibroadenoma to see if there are any changes.
+In fact, unless the mass is abnormally large, surgical removal may not be necessary at all.

 Can pregnancy cause fibroadenomas?